varun-raghavendra/vite-this-undefined-reproduce/README.md

+# Reproduction steps

+1. `npm run build` && `npm run dev`
+2. Open developer tools in browser
+3. See error logs same as described in the GitHub issue

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.